bartkow1999/retinal-vessels-detector/README.md

 * opencv

 ## Setup
-It`s preferred to open in PyCharm
+It`s preferred to open in PyCharm.

 Clone this repository using git bash:
 ```